WGLab/Down-Syndrome-Analysis/README.md

 `Baseline_cohort.ipynb`: This will help find the IDs to grab from the baseline cohort, which comes from random patients from 2012 with no heart problems, DS, or q22 deletion from the ASD-NER paper (unpublished).
 This is used later to filter patients.

-`DS_Parsing.ipynb`: Query the gender, age, ethnicity data of the notes
+`DS_Parsing.ipynb`: Query the gender, age, ethnicity data of the notes.
+You will need to manually extrapolate race and ethnicity as they come from multiple tables, values do not agree, and some don't exist from table to table.

 `pipeline.sh`: This is the script that tells you what to run to do basically everything to generate the NLP-derived HPO terms, filter notes, and generate tables, OR calcs, TF-IDF, PF, and all plots.